phoenixframework/phoenix/guides/howto/writing_a_channels_client.md

 ["0", "0", "miami:weather", "phx_join", {"some": "param"}]
 ```

 Second, `phx_leave` is used to leave a channel.
-For example, to join the `miami:weather` channel:
+For example, to leave the `miami:weather` channel:

 ```json
 [null, "1", "miami:weather", "phx_leave", {}]